 As Dr. Wendy Sue Swanson said, “Our goal isn’t to take a temperature from 103 degrees down to 101, but to take a child that feels doesn’t feel well and make them feel better!”

-Methods To Try To Safely Reduce Fever Without Medication
+Methods To Increase Comfort Without Medication

 - Place a cool, damp washcloth on your child’s forehead while she rests and replace it when it is no longer cool.
 It works like a radiator to remove excess heat from her body.

-- Give your child a lukewarm tub bath or a sponge bath.
+- Give your child a lukewarm/tepid tub bath or a sponge bath.
 As water evaporates from her skin, it will cool and bring her temperature down, but don’t use cold water.
 It can cause shivering and make the body temperature rise again.
 Similarly, don’t use rubbing alcohol (a dangerous old-fashioned fever remedy).
 It can cause a temperature spike and possibly even alcohol poisoning.

 - Offer your child plenty of fluids.
 Chilled foods such as banana (mashed for baby or cut up and 20 minutes in the fridge), yogurt, or applesauce help hydrate and cool the body from the inside out.